powersindustries/WizardTicTacToe-UE4/README.md

 #### Development

-This game was written in C++ and uses the VS2019 compiler.
-This game will only run on Windows machines because the `SetConsoleTextAttribute()` commands are exclusive to Windows.
-Otherwise, the rest of the game uses STL without any 3rd party libraries.
+This game was written in C++ and uses Unreal Engine 4.
 Free use for everyone.
 MIT License.